 Any time of the year is great to visit Hastinapur as it observes a similar climate, as of Delhi.
-If you wish to avoid traveling in a hot and humid environment then months from September to March are great.
+If you wish to avoid traveling in a hot and humid environment then the months from September to March are great.

 Hastinapur is located on the banks of river Ganga and finds its mention in The Ramayana as well as the ancient texts related to the Mauryan Empire.
 As per the Hindu ancient text, Hastinapur was the capital of the Kuru Kingdom in ancient times, whose rulers were known as the Kauravas.
 The great war of Mahabharata happened for the much-coveted throne of Hastinapur.
-After the war was over, the Pandavas emerged victorious and were considered the rightful heirs of the throne.
+After the war was over, the Pandavas emerged victoriously and were considered the rightful heirs of the throne.
 The Pandavas then ruled Hastinapur for more than 35 years.

 Although the history of Hastinapur is closely related to the Hindu religion, yet the place holds similar significance for the Jain community as well.
-Hastinapur is a pilgrimage center for Jains because of popular Astapad, Lotus temple, and Digambar Jain temple that are located here.
+Hastinapur is a pilgrimage center for Jains because of the popular Astapad, Lotus temple, and Digambar Jain temple that are located here.

 Excavations conducted by the Archaeological Survey of India proved that a few structures, rocks, etc. are as old as the Mahabharata.
-Hastinapur is famous for many historical temples like Karna temple, Pandeshwar temple, Kailash Parvat and its rich biodiversity that is observed in the famous Hastinapur National Park.
+Hastinapur is famous for many historical temples like Karna temple, Pandeshwar temple, Kailash Parvat, and its rich biodiversity that is observed in the famous Hastinapur National Park.

-1. Ashtapad.
 Ashtapad literally means eight steps and it is a sacred place where Bhagwan Rishabhdev attained salvation.
 The original place is located somewhere in the great Himalayas which is now in Chinese territory.
 The Ashtapad tirth in Hastinapura is a replica of the original, where people come to offer prayers.

-2. Hastinapur Sanctuary.
 The national park of Hastinapur Sanctuary is a hub of the place’s rich diversity.
 The national park was founded in the year 1986 and is spread in an area of 2,073km square.
 Over 350 species of birds can be observed here.
 The place is a paradise for wildlife and nature enthusiasts and is worth visiting.

-3. Digambar Jain Mandir.
 Located on a hill, this shrine has a statue of Bhagwan Shantinath.
 The temple is visited by Jain and non-Jain followers from across the country.
 People come here to offer prayers and witness the idol of Bhagwan in padmasan.

 Hastinapur is approx. 132km, 1,500km, 1,500km, and 2,200km from Delhi, Mumbai, Kolkata, and Bengaluru.
 Below mentioned are some of the best and economical transportation modes and routes that you may consider if planning a visit to this ancient city.